Skip to main content

 A chromosomal band called 17q21.31 is a ‘genetic postcode’ and the most famous gene that resides at this address is MAPT (microtubule-associated protein tau).
 The MAPT gene is significant in dementia research, as variations in it are linked to several types of dementia.
 MAPT encodes a protein called tau, which is important for healthy brain function.
 However, in some forms of dementia, something goes wrong, causing tau to become pathological.
 The 17q21.31 genetic postcode is a hotspot for these types of changes.

-This project will provide significant understanding of dementias that exhibit abnormal tau deposits within the brain and further explore the role of tau in the brain across ageing.
+This project has added significantly to the understanding of dementias that exhibit abnormal tau deposits within the brain.
 The results of this project will enable the discovery and development of tailored, disease-specific drug treatments for tau-related dementias.

 Where are they now?

-Dr Fiona Bright is a postdoctoral research fellow at the Dementia Research Centre within Macquarie University Medical School.
-She has a background in paediatric neuropathology and expertise in early-onset neurodegenerative diseases, including frontotemporal dementia.
+At the time of this award, Dr Fiona Bright was a postdoctoral research fellow at the Dementia Research Centre within Macquarie University Medical School.
+Her background is in paediatric neuropathology and she has expertise in early-onset neurodegenerative diseases, including frontotemporal dementia.